2024 & Beyond: SHIN-NY Reform Initiatives

 The proposed Statewide Common Participation Agreement (SCPA) – a new, common legal framework for all health care entities that participate in the SHIN-NY, will replace the numerous, different agreements which have historically governed participation in the SHIN-NY through the participating organization’s regional Qualified Entity (QE).
 A single, statewide SHIN-NY participation agreement will provide uniformity and reduce redundancy, enabling the SHIN-NY to provide seamless, consistent statewide services; improve efficiency; and ensure optimal data use, under a common set of privacy and security standards, for existing purposes as well as New York’s public health and Medicaid purposes.
 Once implemented, all SHIN-NY QEs and participants will be required to enter into the new SCPA.

-Below is a recording of a webinar held on September 18, 2024 providing an overview of the proposed SCPA, and you can access the slides from that presentation here. as well as information on how to submit public comment for those who are interested.
-Please note that there is a public comment matrix template for use by those submitting public comments.
+Below is a recording of a webinar held on September 18, 2024 providing an overview of the proposed SCPA, and you can access the slides from that presentation here [PDF, 642.97 KB].